-For new international students beginning their studies in the Fall 2020 semester, we recognize that there may be some additional challenges when getting a study permit.
+For new international students beginning their studies in the 2020-21 academic year, we recognize that there may be some additional challenges when getting a study permit.
 During the current situation with COVID-19, Immigration, Refugees and Citizenship Canada (IRCC) has closed many of its Visa Application Centres (VACs) or some may be open and operating in a very limited capacity.
 This has resulted in study permit application processing delays.

 International students do not need a study permit to legally start a program from outside of Canada; however, you will need one to begin studying in Canada once you are able to travel.
 We strongly recommend that you begin your study permit application process as soon as you can.
 As of July 14, 2020, IRCC has introduced priority processing on complete study permit applications submitted online and a new two-stage approval system to facilitate online learning for international students.
 As stated by IRCC, any time spent studying online from outside Canada now counts towards your Post-Graduation Work Permit eligibility after you apply for your study permit.
 (Before, only the time spent studying online after you were approved for a study permit counted.)

 For this time to count, you must